Ehlers-Danlos Syndrome

 Mobile lumps can develop under the skin of people with EDS, particularly around the elbows and knees, and tiny hard lumps may also form around the heel.

-In the vascular type of EDS, the skin is not stretchy but it may look slightly transparent, so that you can see blood vessels underneath the skin.
+In the vascular type of EDS, the skin is not stretchy but it may look slightly transparent, so that blood vessels can be seen underneath the skin.

 Muscles and skeleton

 The muscles of people with many forms of EDS tend to be floppier and less strong than those of people without EDS.
-This may be noticed because of difficulty with walking, such as falling over frequently, or because of problems with balance.
+In severe cases, found in childhood, this may be noticed because of difficulty with walking, such as falling over frequently, or because of problems with balance.
 In more severe cases, people find it helpful to use a stick or a wheelchair to help them get about.

 Poor grip and difficulty writing are sometimes a problem.
 Special aids may be needed at school, in the kitchen and in other places where grip is important.
 Sometimes the voice tires easily when shouting, singing or talking loudly.
 Easy tiring of the muscles is common.